Civil Division

 Stalking is a pattern of behavior that causes a reasonable person to fear for their safety or the safety of their family.
 The law defines stalking as following, placing under surveillance, or contacting another person without their consent causing them emotional distress by placing them in fear of their safety or the safety of a family member.

+The first thing you should do is make a safety plan.
 This is a plan to help you prepare to get out of an abusive relationship and stay safe.

 In Superior Court, you can apply for a Protective Order, or file for divorce, if you are married to the person who abused or stalked you.
 In Magistrate Court, you can apply for a criminal warrant.